miklevin/MikeLev.in/index.md

    security steps.
 3. This will download the latest version of the MyKoz installer, called `Jupyter Ubuntu.bat`.
-Run it to replace the default Windows Ubuntu 22.04 with one that hosts JupyterLab on `localhost:8888` using Linux Python from the Windows Subsystem for Linux (WSL).
+Run it to replace the default Windows Ubuntu 22.04 with one that hosts JupyterLab on the web address `http://localhost:8888` using Linux Python from the Windows Subsystem for Linux (WSL).
 That's it!
-You new have JupyterLab running on `localhost:8888` which you can access by clicking the new `JupyterLab` Shortcut on your desktop (which may require an F5 refresh).
+   You new have JupyterLab running, which you can access by clicking the new `JupyterLab` Shortcut on your desktop (which may require an F5 refresh).

 ### The Code to Copy/Paste Into `getmykoz.bat`